|Go to verse:|

 |Exo 3:9||- (top)|

-“Who am I.” Moses begins to make excuses to get out of going to Egypt.
-This excuse seems totally normal, “Who am I.” We often underestimate our abilities, especially when it comes to things that God would surely help us with.
+“Who am I.” This is Moses’ first excuse to not go to Egypt.
+This excuse seems totally normal, but it is just an excuse.
+Moses did not really want to go, as we learn in Exodus 4:13.
+But saying “Who am I” can seem reasonable.
+We often underestimate our abilities, especially when it comes to things that God wants us to do.
+But God would not ask if we could not do what He wanted.
 Successful believers need to see themselves as God sees them.(top)

 “you will all.”
 The singular “you” changes to the plural here, and is brought out by “you will all.”(top)